paypal/buttonmanager-sdk-dotnet/README.md

 ----------------
 *	Create a new ASP.NET Web Application with appropriate web application and solution name

+*	Execute 'ButtonManager.bat' batch commands to ensure that the Button Manager stubs are up-to-date [Note: Also ensure that the path to 'devenv.com' in 'ButtonManager.bat' file is correct as per Visual Studio installation]

 *	Add reference to 'PayPal_ButtonManager_SDK.dll'

 *	Add reference to 'PayPal_Core_SDK.dll'